|Help your audience better understand you and what you're saying.|

 Using Slide Shows

-If you are a PowerPoint show or sharing another image to help tell your story, the audience images will appear as thumbnails along one side.
+If you are sharing a slide show to help tell your story, the audience images will appear as thumbnails along one side.

-- Move as many icons as you can to the top
+- Move as many thumbnails as you can to the top

 - Repeat the eye contact exercise while cycling between the camera, your slides, and the images.